Andreas Moe

 Andreas Moe (born 2 October 1988) is a Swedish singer, songwriter, record producer and multi-instrumentalist.

 Biography

 Moe was born and raised in Stockholm and aspired to be a singer and songwriter from an early age.
 He grew up listening to the likes of Stevie Ray Vaughan and Michael Jackson, and in later years developed an interest in the acoustic guitar driven sounds of Jeff Buckley.
 Having played his early writings in virtually every youth centre and bar in Stockholm, Moe earned his place as session guitarist with Bosson and Ulrik Munther.
 He continued to develop as a producer and artist, and in January 2011 signed a UK publishing deal with Phrased Differently, followed swiftly by a management deal with Hiten Bharadia and Luke Williams.
-He just signed a record deal with Sony for Scandinavia and continues to self release throughout the rest of the globe.
+He has a record deal with Sony for Scandinavia and continues to self release throughout the rest of the globe.